DevneyHamilton/devneyhamilton.github.io/devney_notes/about.markdown

 title: About
 permalink: /about/
 ---
 Software engineer.
 For the last 8 years I have been building and launching software with startups, Fortune 500s, non-profits, and movement organizers.
 Right now I do this with Sassafras Tech Collective, an incredibly smart, scrappy, and supportive team.

-I have so far focused on full-stack web/app development, with an emphasis on backend, data handling (schemas, APIs), 3rd party integrations and data syncing, and algorithm work.
+I have so far focused on full-stack web/app development, with an emphasis on backend, data handling (schemas, APIs, data processing), 3rd party integrations and data syncing, and algorithm work.
 I expect that focus to shift as technology continues to change.

 But more honestly, I do the task at hand.
-Sometimes that means fixing the corners on a button so it looks _good_.
+Sometimes that means fixing CSS corner radiuses so the buttons look _good_.
 Sometimes that means tweaking nginx defaults on the server.
-Sometimes it means Python scripting.

-I apply computer science fundamentals to learn new tools, codebases, and systems quickly and holistically.
+I learn new tools, codebases, and systems quickly and holistically.
 I make engineering choices based on users’ real needs and organizational context.
 I champion my collaborators and dance at small successes.

-I think in terms of systems, and see everything as connected.
-I understand how economic, political, and ideological forces make it difficult for me and others to make a living building software that is genuinely useful to our communities.
-Despite all that, I take seriously my responsibility to those who came before and those who will come after to work for healthy communities and ecosystems.
-I have dedicated my career to doing that with software, often taking the path less traveled by and working with scrappy teams on under-resourced projects.
 I thrive on teams that prioritize equity for people, and maintainability for software.

 I carry with me:
  - strong fundamentals in computer science from doing my MSCS and TA'ing at Stanford